 3) Per Device, and bundled together as a single monthly fee.

-In a nutshell, managed IT services is a way to outsource the day-to-day management of your information technology needs.
-The specifics can vary on the services provided by different managed IT services providers.
+In a nutshell, managed IT services are a way to outsource the day-to-day management of your information technology needs.
+The specifics can vary depending on the services managed by IT service providers.

 As you can see in the three business models above, some service providers offer an “a la carte” choice of services.
 Others offer a complete, interlocking suite of core services.

-For example, some companies only offer network monitoring and alerts when a problem is detected —meaning your internal IT staff must fix an issue once its been identified.
-Other companies, however, can not only monitor and alert you of these issues but can then resolve the issues for you, as an all-in-one service.
+For example, some companies only offer network monitoring and alerts when a problem is detected —meaning your internal IT staff must fix an issue once it has been identified.
+Other companies, however, can monitor and alert you of these issues and then resolve the issues for you as an all-in-one service.

-The type of pricing model you choose is entirely up to you, and the needs of your business and your employees.
-Take some time and make a list of your business goals and what you wish to gain from a managed IT services team.
+The pricing model you choose is entirely up to you and your business's and your employees' needs.
+Take some time and list your business goals and what you wish to gain from a managed IT services team.

 This list helps you better determine the best model for your company.
-Better yet, present your business needs to multiple managed IT services providers and learn how they can tackle these issues.
+Better yet, present your business needs to multiple managed IT service providers and learn how they can tackle these issues.

-Not all companies are the same, and some of the providers you meet with might not be the best fit for achieving your business technology goals.
+Not all companies are the same, and some providers you meet with might not be the best fit for achieving your business technology goals.

 Learn more about managed IT services by reading our article, What is Managed IT Services?
 How to Tell If You Need Them.